 I seek to better understand the creative, contentious, and politically fraught processes that undergird the creation of new market economies and new markets more generally.
-My first book, Order at the Bazaar: Power and Trade in Central Asia, is available with Cornell University Press (2017).
-The book examines the bottom-up creation and institutionalization of local marketplace orders in Kyrgyzstan.
+My first book, Order at the Bazaar: Power and Trade in Central Asia, is available with Cornell University Press (2017) and examines the bottom-up creation and institutionalization of local marketplace orders in Kyrgyzstan.
 Among other topics, I have also published articles on the politically contested future of bazaars in Almaty, Kazakhstan and the recomposition of apparel manufacturing in Bishkek, Kyrgyzstan, in Review of International Political Economy, Post-Soviet Affairs, Problems of Post-Communism, and Central Asian Survey.
 Please see the "Publications" tab for more details on my research and engagement with literature in comparative politics, political economy, post-Soviet studies and when relevant history, geography, and anthropology.
 Over the years, I have received numerous grants, including a NCEEER national research grant, a Title-VIII funded dissertation field research grant and a research grant from UMass Amherst’s School of Behavioral Sciences.
 I teach undergraduate courses in comparative political economy, energy politics, and Central Asian politics.
 At the graduate level, I teach courses related to development; please see the "Teaching" tab for more information on my mentoring and work with doctoral students at UMass Amherst.

 - Political Science